Look, nobody likes the sensation of waking up out of a good, deep sleep. After all, who wants to stop dreaming about being on a beach or flying?

 Try to remember this phrase as you move through this article: eye boogers are normal, until they’re not.

 We say this because there’s a certain amount of eye gunk that should be expected to accumulate in any healthy dog’s eyes.
-This is because, throughout the day, your dog’s eyes will produce tears that keep the surface of their cornea and conjunctiva well lubricated and healthy.
+Throughout the day, your dog’s eyes produce tears.
+The purpose is to keep the surface of their cornea and conjunctiva lubricated and healthy.

 But, while those tears will then drain down your dog’s tear ducts, other substances that gather on and around the surface of your dog’s eyes such as mucus, dust, oil, and other debris …can’t.